projectmesa/mesa/docs/tutorials/intro_tutorial.rst

-If you've written the code in its own file (``money_model.py`` or a different name), launch an interpreter in the same directory as the file (either the plain Python command-line interpreter, or the make htm interpreter), or launch a Jupyter Notebook there.
+If you've written the code in its own file (``money_model.py`` or a different name), launch an interpreter in the same directory as the file (either the plain Python command-line interpreter, or the IPython interpreter), or launch a Jupyter Notebook there.
 Then import the classes you created.
 (If you wrote the code in a Notebook, obviously this step isn't necessary).

 .. code:: python

     from money_model import *

 Now let's create a model with 10 agents, and run it for 10 steps.